mikethreels/reservate/README.md

-# React calculator App
+# React reservate App
-This is a Formula 1 information app build with React
+With this application, you'll be able to organise reservations as a restaurant owner and make reservations as a user.

 ![screenshot](./src/images/app_screenshot.png)